What are ancient Israel's Greatest Disasters?

 About 200 B.C.
 City is attacked by Antiochus the Great.

 175 B.C.
-Antiochus IV Epiphanes becomes ruler of the Hellenistic Seleucid Empire.
-He sacks Jerusalem and erects an altar to Zeus in the Temple after plundering it.
+The new ruler of the Hellenistic Seleucid Empire is Antiochus Epiphanes.
+He pillages Jerusalem then places an altar to the pagan god Zeus within the Temple.

 164 B.C.
 Judas Maccabeus (Judah the Maccabee) leads an army of Jewish dissidents to victory over the Seleucids.
-The Maccabees capture the city and rededicate the Temple.
+The city is captured and the temple is rededicated.